 This policy covers our school's approach to Relationships and Sex Education (RSE).
 It was produced by the PSHE lead and SLT in consultation with teaching staff and then approved by the school governing body in January 2021.
-A consultation of parents happened in March 2021, where parents were provided with a draft overview of the curriculum and its aims.
+A consultation with parents occurred in March 2021, where parents were provided with a draft overview of the curriculum and its aims.
+All parents had the opportunity to comment on the suggested curriculum and provide feedback to the school.
 The final policy will be available to parents through the school's website and a paper copy can be made available by request.